ppogorzelczyk/WPF-LandmarkAI/README.md

 - Deserializing JSON objects with Newtonsoft.Json package
 - Sending a request to the REST Service
 - Showing response in GridView with StringFormat
+- Using jsonutils.com for generating classes from json response